Baldwin Wisconsin Idea Project Grants

 General tips and advice

-• Project grants are intended to leverage existing faculty and staff salaries, and the committee looks favorably on contributions of time and effort as a part of a grant’s matching support.
+- Project grants are intended to leverage existing faculty and staff salaries.
+The committee looks favorably on contributions of time and effort as a part of a grant’s matching support.
 Proposals should keep project-funded faculty and staff salary support to a minimum.
 Student hourly or PA funding may be included.
 Each budget will be reviewed carefully to ensure that proposed support is both adequate and necessary.

 Personnel